kenbrant1/Timewave_Synthesizer/README.md

 How to run:

-- Choose the 8-stringed synthesizer ("timewavesynthi8.scd" or "timewavesynthi8osx.scd"), and program songs using the "timewavesynth8 script.scd" file.
+- Choose the 8-stringed synthesizer ("timewavesynth8.scd" or "timewavesynth8osx.scd"), and program/make songs using the "timewavesynth8 script.scd" file.

 - Evaluate the file in Supercollider IDE to run the synthesizer.
 Instructions can be found at the top of the file.